osisoft/PI-Adapter/V1/Installation/Install the adapter.md

     You can change the installation folder or port number during setup.
 The default port number is 5590.

-4. Optional: Run the following curl command, using the port number that you specified during installation, to verify the installation:
+4. Optional: To verify the installation, run the following curl command using the port number that you specified during installation:

    ```
    curl http://localhost:5590/api/v1/configuration